Owen Wister: Personal life

-In 1898, Wister married Mary Channing, his cousin.
+In 1898, Wister married Mary Channing, his second cousin.
 The couple had six children.
-Channing died during childbirth in 1913.
-Their daughter, Marina Wister, married artist Andrew Dasburg in 1933.
+Mary died during childbirth in 1913.
+Their daughter, Mary Channing Wister, married artist Andrew Dasburg in 1933.

-Death

-In 1938, Wister died at his home in Saunderstown, Rhode Island.
-He is buried in Laurel Hill Cemetery in Philadelphia.
+He built an estate in Saunderstown, Rhode Island, named Crowfield, and died there on July 21, 1938.
+He was interred in Laurel Hill Cemetery in Philadelphia.

 Legacy

+In 1958, Wister's daughter, Fenny Kemble Wister, published his letters and journals in Owen Wister Out West.